Light verb: Alternative constructions with full verbs

-Alternative formulations such as theoe lead to the insight that light verb constructions are predicates just like the corresponding full verb alternatives.
+Such alternative formulations lead to the insight that light verb constructions are predicates just like the corresponding full verb alternatives.
 There can be, however, nuanced differences in meaning across these alternative formulations.
 The light verb constructions produce possibilities for modification that are less available with the corresponding full verb alternatives.

 Contrasted with auxiliary verbs and full verbs

 Many verbs that serve as light verbs can also serve as auxiliary verbs and/or full verbs depending on the context in which they appear.
 Light verbs are similar to auxiliary verbs insofar as they contribute mainly functional content (as opposed to semantic content) to the clauses in which they appear.
 Light verbs, however, are not auxiliary verbs or full verbs.
 Light verbs differ from auxiliary verbs in English by not passing the syntactic tests that identify auxiliary verbs.
 The following examples illustrate that light verbs fail the inversion and negation diagnostics that identify auxiliary verbs:

 a.
 He did call Susan yesterday.

 b.
 Did he call Susan yesterday? – The auxiliary did inverts with the subject.

 c.
 He did not call Susan yesterday. – The auxiliary did can take not as a postdependent.

 a.
 He did the review of my paper yesterday.

 b. *Did he the review of my paper yesterday? – The light verb did cannot invert with the subject.

 c. *He did not the review of my paper yesterday. – The light verb did cannot take not as a postdependent.

 a.
 He has opened the window.

 b.
 Has he opened the window? – The auxiliary has inverts with the subject.

 c.
 He has not opened the window. – The auxiliary has takes not as a postdependent.